hcs42/timestat/README.markdown

           --actionfile=second \
           add 20 programming

 ### quickadd: perform the "next logical step"

 Usage:

     timestat [options] quickadd
     timestat [options] quickadd ACTION
+    timestat [options] quickadd %ACTICITY_PATTERN

 Switch to the previous state.
 The step is calculated in the following
 way:

 - If `ACTION` is specified, start work on that action.
-Otherwise:
+- If an `ACTICITY_PATTERN` is specified after a percentage sign, find the activities with that pattern.
+If there is only one, start working on it; if there is more, ask the user which one they meant.

+Otherwise (i.e. if no action or activity pattern is specified):

 - If an activity is ongoing (according to the action file), stop that activity.
 - If there is no ongoing activity, find out the previous state (either 'stopped' or a previous activity), and go into that state (i.e.